Indiana lawmakers enact trans sports ban with veto override

 State senators voted 32-15 in favor of overriding Gov. Eric Holcomb following the same action in a 67-28 vote by the House earlier in the day.
 Holcomb had said in his veto message that bill did not provide a consistent policy for what he called “fairness in K-12 sports” when he unexpectedly vetoed it in March.

+The override votes were nearly party line and no lawmakers changed their votes from earlier this year.
+Four Republican senators joined all Democratic senators in voting to uphold the veto.
+In the House, three Republicans voted to sustain the veto, while one Democrat supported overriding it.

 Opponents have argued the bill is a bigoted response to a problem that doesn’t exist.
-The American Civil Liberties Union of Indiana has said it intends to file a lawsuit against what it called “hateful legislation” in hopes of blocking it from taking effect as scheduled on July 1.
+The American Civil Liberties Union of Indiana filed a lawsuit minutes following the override in hopes of blocking the law from taking effect as scheduled on July 1.

+The lawsuit was filed on behalf of a 10-year-old girl who plays on her school’s all-girls softball team in Indianapolis.
+The new law would deny the fourth-grader the right to rejoin her team because she is a transgender girl, which is a violation of Title IX and the U.S. Constitution, according to the complaint.

+Holcomb said in a statement following the override that his "position hasn’t changed.”

 Republican sponsors of the bill maintain it is needed to protect the integrity of female sports and opportunities for girls to gain college athletic scholarships but have pointed out no instances in the state of girls being outperformed by transgender athletes.